sergiokas/Extensity/README.md

 * Keep your browser fast - disable extensions that you won't use right away.
 * Keep your toolbar clean
 * Ideal companion for extensions collectors.
+* Turn all extensions off (and back on) with a single click.
+* Quick switch between several extensions groups using the Profiles feature.

 Extensity is open source software.
 Full source code at GitHub https://github.com/sergiokas/Extensity